piccard21/npm-es6-webpack-skeleton/README.md

  npm start
  ```

+An html-page should open now.
 If you prefer, you can also switch into development-mode:

  ```
  npm run dev